MBM42/Deep_Learning_FDI_Rocketry/ReadMe.md

 #### Prerequisites

 - Python 3.11+
-- The current OS directory shall be "Simulations".
+- The current working directory must be "Simulations".
 - The *data_gen.py* script must be executed within an Windows environment.

 ### 7.2 Models